City Colleges of Chicago: History

 In December 2017, the CCC's television station, WYCC, was purchased by and merged into WTTW, and ceased to exist after 34 years of operation.
 However, on April 23, 2018, WYCC demerged from WTTW and made a resurgence on the airwaves as an MHz Worldview-affiliated station.

-After a strike was avoided in January 2019, later warning they would go on strike on February 4, 2019 over contract disagreements.
-On April 25, 2019, City Colleges of Chicago staff set a strike date.

-Programs
+The City Colleges system also includes the Washburne Culinary & Hospitality Institute, Sikia Restaurant, Child Development Centers, and radio station WKKC–FM 89.3.